sammaritan12/FIT3162-NLP/README.md

 ## How to test the project ##

-Navigate to project folder and type `pytest` in your terminal/command line.
+Navigate to project folder and type `python -m unittest` in your terminal/command line.

 ## File and folder structure